ggfiogkos69/Telemetry-GUI/README.txt

-2.2) open cmd or PowerShell on the repo directory and run: wsl (This switches cmd to Unix terminal) npm run grafana (This starts grafana) you can access it on http://localhost:3000 username:admin password:admin dashboard:Prom
+2.2) open cmd or PowerShell on the repo directory and run: wsl (This switches cmd to Unix terminal) npm run graf (This starts grafana) you can access it on http://localhost:3000 username:admin password:admin dashboard:Prom

-2.3)(Optional) open cmd or Powershell and run: ngrok http 8000 (This creates a link to localhost:8000 to send to others)
+2.3)(Optional) open the folder containing the project: click on ngrok.exe run ngrok http 8000 on the terminal that pops up (This creates a link to localhost:8000 to send to others)

  HOW TO STREAM DATA (Always after 2.1, 2.2):
 3.1) Identify the COM port that is being used by the receiver (ex. with Device Manager).